Rice noodle roll

 Rice noodle rolls, also known as steamed rice rolls, cheung fun (腸粉), and as look funn or look fun in Hawaii, is a Cantonese dish originating from Guangdong Province in southern China.
 It is commonly served as either a snack, small meal or variety of dim sum.
 It is a thin roll made from a wide strip of shahe fen (rice noodles), filled with shrimp, beef, vegetables, or other ingredients.
 Seasoned soy sauce – sometimes with siu mei drippings – is poured over the dish upon serving.
-When plain and made without filling, the rice noodle is also known as jyu cheung fun, literally "pork intestine noodle", a reference to its resemblance of a pig's intestines.
+When plain and made without filling, the rice noodle is also known as jyu cheung fun or chee cheong fun (豬腸粉), literally "pork sausage noodle, pork intestine noodle", a reference to its resemblance to a pig's intestines.
 There is no official recording of the history of rice noodle rolls; most cookbooks claim that it was first made in the 1930s.
-In Guangzhou, Guangdong Province, people called the dish laai cheung (lit. 'pull intestines') because it is a noodle roll that is pulled by hand.
+In Guangzhou, Guangdong Province, people called the dish laai cheung (拉腸 lit. 'pull intestines') because it is a noodle roll that is pulled by hand.

+History

+Rice noodle rolls are believed to have originated in Guangdong province in southern China, where they became associated with breakfast culture and Cantonese dim sum traditions.
+The dish developed alongside the broader use of steamed rice batter sheets in southern Chinese cuisine, a technique made possible by the region’s long history of rice cultivation and wet-rice agriculture.
+Over time, rice noodle rolls became a common street food in cities such as Guangzhou, where vendors prepared them fresh to order using portable steaming equipment.

+By the 20th century, rice noodle rolls had become firmly integrated into Cantonese dim sum culture and were widely served in teahouses throughout Guangdong and Hong Kong.
+The dish’s smooth texture and versatility allowed for a variety of fillings, including shrimp, beef, and barbecued pork, as well as simpler versions served plain with soy sauce.
+A related preparation, zhaliang, which wraps the rice noodle sheet around fried dough sticks, also became popular as part of Cantonese breakfast cuisine.

+Similar steamed rice sheet dishes developed in other parts of Southeast Asia, reflecting cultural exchange and migration from southern China.
+One notable example is Vietnamese bánh cuốn, which uses thin steamed rice sheets filled with seasoned pork and mushrooms.
+Variants also appear in Malaysia and Singapore, where the dish is known as chee cheong fun and is often served with sweet sauces or curry.
+Today, rice noodle rolls remain a staple of Cantonese cuisine and are widely consumed both in traditional dim sum restaurants and as street food across Chinese diaspora communities worldwide.